Down Syndrome Resources

 Learning Program Orange County (LP OC) involves six levels of classroom programming for parents and their children.
-The LP OC is delivered through our Newport Beach office and runs from September through June each year.
+The LP OC is delivered through our Irvine office and runs from September through June each year.
 The goal of LP OC is to empower parents as advocates for their children and improve academic outcomes.
 LP OC complements formal instruction in literacy and math, and includes occupational and speech therapy components.

 LP Community Classroom